computationalcognitivescience/lovelace/content/_part_ii/subset.md

 {% stopandthink %}
 It is important that you perform the exercise in Question 4.4 before continuing in this chapter.
 You will likely get stuck somewhere.
 This is part of the learning experience.
-One can only learn to model by trying, just like one only can learn to ride a bicycle by trying, sometimes losing balance, but slowly refining the skill in the process.
+One can only learn to model by trying, just like one can only learn to ride a bicycle by trying, failing, and trying again.
 Write down for yourself where you get stuck and why.
 {% endstopandthink %}

 After you have tried to answer Question 4.4 to the best of your abilities, you can continue with the next section.

 # A tutorial by dialogue
 {% marginfigure 'mf-id-whatever' '/assets/img/party.jpg' 'How to decide whom to invite to your party?' %}

-In this section we illustrate theoretical modeling by dialogues between the two fictive characters, *Verbal* and *Formal*.
-We use as subset choice situation how a host invites people to a party.
+In this section we illustrate theoretical modeling by dialogues between the two fictive characters, *Verbal* and *Formal*.{% sidenote 'mf-id-whatever' 'These dialogues are adapted from [van Rooij & Blokpoel (2020)](https://econtent.hogrefe.com/doi/10.1027/1864-9335/a000428).' %} We use as subset choice situation how a host invites people to a party.
 We present multiple dialogues. *Verbal*'s intuitions and *Formal*'s questions vary from dialogue to dialogue, and hence the developed theoretical models differ as well.
-These dialogues also appeared previously in a tutorial in the journal [*Social Psychology*](https://econtent.hogrefe.com/doi/pdf/10.1027/1864-9335/a000428).

 ## Dialogue 1: Formalizing inviting guests

 {% indent 0 %}
 **Verbal:** I'd like to explain how a host decides whom to invite to a party.
 {% endindent %}